Manidhargal

-Manidhargal is a 2025 Tamil language drama thriller film directed by debutant Raam Indhra starring Kapil Velavan, Dasha, Arjun Dev Saravanan, Gunavanthan and Sambasivan.
-This film is made through crowd funding by friends.
+Manidhargal is a 2025 Indian Tamil language drama thriller film directed by debutant Raam Indhra starring Kapil Velavan, Dasha, Arjun Dev Saravanan, Gunavanthan and Sambasivan.
+This film was made through crowdfunding by friends.

 Plot

 The film revloves around six friends who get drunk together and get caught in a trap, where the friends struggle emotionally and physically to overcome the struggle.